timryanb/OpenAeroStruct/README.md

 `pip install openaerostruct`

-If you'd like easier access to the examples and source code, install OpenAeroStruct by cloning this repository and entering the folder it generates.
+If you would like easier access to the examples and source code, install OpenAeroStruct by cloning this repository and entering the folder it generates.
 Then do:

 `pip install -e .`